New to the database?

 The first row (header) must contain the following:

-plot_name | accession_name | plot_number | block_number | is_a_control | rep_number | range_number | row_number | col_number | seedlot_name | num_seed_per_plot | weight_gram_seed_per_plot |
+plot_name | accession_name | plot_number | block_number | is_a_control | rep_number | range_number | row_number | col_number | seedlot_name | num_seed_per_plot | weight_gram_seed_per_plot | entry_number |

-- plot_number (a sequential number for the plot in the field (e.g. 1001, 1002, 2001, 2002). these numbers should be unique for the trial.)
+- plot_number (a sequential number for the plot in the field (e.g. 1001, 1002, 2001, 2002).
+These numbers should be unique for the trial.)

 - block_number (a design parameter indicating which block the plot is in)